patrick-sharp/waypoint.nvim/README.md

 - [x] figure out how to make choosing a file to move waypoints to a good experience (telescope, fzf, etc)
 - [x] fix bug where toggles don't change in help mode
 - [x] fix bug where if you go to waypoint without extmark it prints a cryptic error
+- [x] decide once and for all what I want to do about annotations
+    - [x] annotations should be displayed instead of file text
+- [x] add ability to add waypoint with annotation
 - [ ] increase the performance of highlights and draw calls in general
 - [ ] think about persisting waypoints on every waypoint state change. maybe every time the waypoint window closes
 - [ ] take inspiration from harpoon and bookmarks about when the file gets saved and where